-There are many in the church today who teach and approve of the Tithe specifically for church organizations.
+Many in the church today teach and approve of the Tithe, specifically for church organizations.
 But is this what God has commanded?
-Is this what was taught by the Apostles, to be required by Christians, in God’s Church?
-The answer, to the shock of some, is no. The Tithe is for the nation of Israel, the tribe of Levi, and primarily was paid in agriculture and livestock, not money.
+Is this what the Apostles taught to be required by Christians in God’s Church?
+The answer, to the shock of many, is no. The Tithe was for the nation of Israel, the tribe of Levi, and primarily was paid in agriculture and livestock, not money.

 God said, “To the Levites, I have given every tithe in Israel for an inheritance, in return for their service that they do, their service in the tent of meeting.”
 Numbers 18:21

 “You shall tithe all the yield of your seed that comes from the field year by year.
 And before the LORD your God, in the place that He will choose,” “At the end of every three years, you shall bring out all the tithe of your produce in the same year and lay it up within your towns.
 And the Levite, because he has no portion or inheritance with you, and the sojourner, the fatherless, and the widow, who are within your towns, shall come and eat and be filled, that the LORD your God may bless you in all the work of your hands that you do.”
 Deuteronomy 14:22-23,28-29

 We are to give today, absolutely.
-But what we need to give, how much, and to who is not specifically laid out as a rule from the Lord unless you are an Israelite.
-You should give from a generous, loving, and compassionate heart to those in need.
-Especially to the poor, widow, and orphan.
+But what we need to give, how much, and to who is not explicitly laid out as a rule from the Lord unless you are an Israelite.
+You should give to those in need from a generous, loving, and compassionate heart, especially to the poor, widow, and orphan.
 Not necessarily to the church organizations, but it can be to that too.
 But it should be as the Lord leads you.